alcogy/TinyPMS/README.md

-# Bushmills
+# Whistler
-Bushmills is a project management system build by Spring/Java
+Whistler is a project management system build by Spring/Java

 ## Specific